linka-cloud/k8s-dns-manager/README.md

   k8s-dns [flags]

 Flags:
+      --dns-any                      Enable coredns 'any' plugin
       --dns-cache int                Enable coredns cache with ttl (in seconds) --dns-forward strings          Dns forward servers
       --dns-log                      Enable coredns query logs
-      --dns-metrics               Enable coredns metrics
+      --dns-metrics                  Enable coredns metrics on 0.0.0.0:9153
-      --enable-leader-election    Enable leader election for controller manager.
+      --dns-verification-server ip   DNS server to use for verification (default 1.1.1.1) --enable-leader-election       Enable leader election for controller manager.
 Enabling this will ensure there is only one active controller manager.
-      --enable-webhook            Enable the validation webhook -a, --external-address string   The external dns server address, e.g the loadbalancer service IP (default "127.0.0.1") -h, --help                      help for k8s-dns
+      --enable-webhook               Enable the validation webhook -a, --external-address ip          The external dns server address, e.g the loadbalancer service IP (default 127.0.0.1) -h, --help                         help for k8s-dns
-      --metrics-addr string       The address the metric endpoint binds to. (default ":8080") --no-dns                    Do not run in process coredns server
+      --metrics-addr string          The address the metric endpoint binds to. (default ":4299") --no-dns                       Do not run in process coredns server -p, --provider string              DNS provider to use (default "coredns")

 ```

 ## kubectl-dns